Kumru, Ordu: Geography

 Kumru is a small, remote town sandwiched between two mountains, 33 km inland from the Black Sea coast.
 Kumru is located approximately thirty-five kilometers southwest of Fatsa.
 The distance to Ordu is seventy kilometers.
-It borders four cities and towns: Korgan, Akkus, Fatsa, Unye, and Niksar.
-Ortaca which is locally known as Gebekse meaning Gebe Kilise is a village of Kumru.
+It borders four cities and towns: Korgan, Akkuş, Fatsa, Ünye, and Niksar.
+Ortaca which is locally known as Gebekse is a village of Kumru.
 Ortaçokdeğirmen which got its name from the mills built on the rivers is another village of Kumru.
-It is located on the sides of Canik mountains and about 15 minutes to Ericek plateau where the most delicious mountain strawberry is naturally grown.
-It is possible to see 23 shades of green around Kumru and it is almost impossible to see the brown color of earth due to the vast forests.
+It is located on the sides of Canik mountains and about 15 minutes to Ericek plateau where mountain strawberry is naturally grown.